thunderrabbit/barefoot_rob/content/weekly-alignments/about.md

 * Dec 3rd: [Discover Your Super Power](/blog/2020/12/04/weekly-alignments-discover-your-super-power/).
 What innate power do you have without even knowing it?

+* Dec 10th: [Who are we without our past self or future self?](/blog/2020/12/10/weekly-alignment-who-are-we-outside-of-time/)  What opportunities does this awareness offer?

+* Dec 17th: [Listening to our Self in realtime](/blog/2020/12/17/weekly-alignment-listening-to-our-self-in-realtime/).
+How do we stay connected to higher self voice when things are going awry?

 Upcoming program plan for now:

-* Dec 10th: Who are we without our past self or future self?
-What opportunities does this awareness offer?

-* Dec 17th: Listening to our Self in realtime.
-How do we stay connected to higher self voice when things are going awry?

 * Dec 24th: What parts of ourselves can we release as we go into 2021?
 What will we have to give up?
 What can we gain?